(© Jeffrey S. Bowman, all rights reserved, use by permission only)

 Now we come to an important question.
 Was their nudity wrong, or bad?
 If we let all the prior verses, which show God made the human body and that it was good, and that Adam and Eve were naked and not ashamed – if we let these verses speak, their nudity was not bad.
 They had good nudity!
 So what is happening when we read that they put on fig leaves?
 To answer this we must think from the texts of what we read.

 Why the fig leaves?
-Because they can’t handle the GOOD of their bodies.
+I'd suggest it is because they can’t handle the GOOD of their bodies.
 Their eyes had been opened and they now know something they didn’t know before.
 Thanks to the tree of the knowledge of good and evil, they discovered that they were naked – they knew the GOOD of their bodies.
 Now in a changed relationship to God (spiritual death), they couldn’t handle the good.
 The forbidden fruit was said to give the knowledge of good and evil.
 Such knowledge is profound and powerful.
 Prior to eating the fruit they did not have that knowledge.
-Also, Adam responds to God “I was naked…” when in fact he had just covered himself with the fig leaves!
-Their good physical nakedness, even when covered, did not hide their spiritual sense of nakedness before the eyes of God.
+Also, Adam responds to God “I was naked…” when in fact he had just covered himself with the fig leaves Their good physical nakedness, even when covered, did not hide their spiritual sense of nakedness before the eyes of God.
 This knowledge of good and evil is a very seminal point.
 All Bible students know that this affects the rest of humanity.

 They could not handle the good so they sought to cover it up.
 This is the first instance of many more to come where humanity takes something that is good and becomes ashamed by the goodness of it all and has to cover it up.
 In eating of the tree of the knowledge of good and evil they got what the tree would provide.
 Their eyes were opened to the reality of good and evil.
 We often focus in on the problem of evil, but here we see the problem of good.
 And simply put, we often can’t handle it!
 A sun rise; a sun set; the emotions of life; the undeserved love from another human; and ultimately the undeserved kindness of God.
 We can’t handle it – the GOOD!
 And we avoid the beauty; we hide our selves from unconditional love; and we shun any contact with anything that puts us near to seeing the kindness of God.

 Adam and Eve covered up themselves from themselves – they couldn’t handle the good.
-They now had a sense of shame in their disobedience from God.
+They now had a sense of shame in their disobedience to God.
 They covered themselves from their good, naturally nude bodies and they hid in the bushes from their wonderful Good God.
 Such an act of disobedience in eating the forbidden fruit had its effects.
 It was in their estranged state from God that the good shamed them and they covered up the wonder of the good.
 Later David would cry: “I will praise thee; for I am fearfully and wonderfully made: marvelous are thy works; and that my soul knoweth right well.”
 (Psalm 139:14)

 About now you are thinking: “So, OK, I can see what you are talking about.
 Adam and Eve ate of the tree of the knowledge of good and evil and their eyes were opened.
 The first thing they saw was their nakedness, which was said to be good, and yet they covered it up.
 But didn’t God agree with them – that nudity was something to cover up – when He gave them coats of skins!”
 To this I answer that He did provide them with coats of skins but for more practical reasons.
-First, He needed to atone for Adam and Eve’s transgression so an animal was sacrificed – a shadow of what would come under the law with Moses, and ultimately, the death of His Son Jesus for the world.
+I'd suggest at least three possibilites: First, He needed to atone for Adam and Eve’s transgression so an animal was sacrificed – a shadow of what would come under the law with Moses, and ultimately, the death of His Son Jesus for the world.
 They would wear that coat and be reminded that a blameless animal took their place in death.
 Second, He had cursed the earth (3:17,18) resulting in thorns, thistles and other plants that are rough on a nude body.
 The skins would provide them with protection from the new hostile environment.
 Some sort of clothing would be needed as He sent them out from the Garden of Eden.
 Lastly, there is a possible aspect of accommodation – God accommodating them by giving them a covering until they could learn to deal with the knowledge of good nudity.

 It would be completely inconsistent for God to create Adam and Eve nude and then for that nudity to be bad.
 One study Bible said: “Adam’s sin was evidenced by his new knowledge of the evil of nakedness…” How can this be?
 How could nudity be good one second, then evil the next?
 We must not read a cultural aversion to nudity into this passage.
 Their good nude state didn’t change.
 They now had knowledge of good and they could not handle it, so on went the fig leaves.
 God doesn’t tell Adam, “Good job Adam, covering up the evil nakedness.”
 Rather He asks how Adam knew he was naked with the obvious connection “have you eaten of the tree whereof I commanded you that you should not eat?”